 I’m not suggesting you start throwing the f-bomb around, I just want you to imagine a world beyond what you think is acceptable in your content.

-I like to think of my webcopy as ‘smart casual’ – my blog posts range from that of ‘leisurewear’ to ‘clean, but stained, Pyjamas’.
+I like to think of my webcopy as ‘smart casual’ and my blog ranges from that of ‘leisurewear’ to ‘clean, but stained Pyjamas’.

 Attracting your clients only.

 You need to find out what ‘professional’ means to you in terms of your business copy and how that grabs the clients you really want.
 Take a look at my post about writing great business content.

 Please don’t misunderstand me, I take my work very seriously, but how I talk about it is anything but serious.
 If you don’t believe me then you should read this post about dating and content.